Egon Schiele: Early life

 Egon Leo Adolf Ludwig Schiele was born on 12 June 1890 in Tulln, Lower Austria.
-His father, Adolf Schiele, the station master of the Tulln station in the Austrian State Railways, was born in 1851 in Vienna to Karl Ludwig Schiele, a German from Ballenstedt and Aloisia Schimak; Egon's mother Marie, née Soukup, was born in 1861 in Český Krumlov (Krumau) to Franz Soukup, a Czech father from Mirkovice, and Aloisia Poferl, a German Bohemian mother from Český Krumlov.
+His father, Adolf Schiele, the station master of the Tulln station in the Austrian Federal Railways, was born in 1851 in Vienna to Karl Ludwig Schiele, a German from Ballenstedt and Aloisia Schimak; Egon's mother Marie was born in 1861 in Český Krumlov (Krumau) to Franz Soukup, a Czech father from Mirkovice, and Aloisia Poferl, a German Bohemian mother from Český Krumlov.
 Schiele had three sisters, Elvira, Melanie and Gertrude.
 Elvira died as a child of congenital syphilis.
-Before the birth of Schiele his mother had suffered the still-births of three sons.
+Before the birth of Schiele, his mother had suffered the stillbirths of three sons.

-According to family lore Adolf Schiele had contracted syphilis during his honeymoon in Trieste, when he had visited a brothel after his new wife, scared of the consummation of the marriage, fled their bedroom.
-When the couple had sex a few days later her husband then passed on the disease to his wife.

-As a child, Schiele was fascinated by trains, and would spend many hours drawing them.
+According to family lore, Adolf Schiele had contracted syphilis during his honeymoon in Trieste, when he had visited a brothel after his new wife, scared of the consummation of the marriage, fled their bedroom.
+When the couple had sex a few days later, her husband then passed on the disease to his wife.
+As a child, Schiele was fascinated by trains and would spend many hours drawing them.
 Seeing Schiele's drawing as a detriment to his son's schoolwork, his father destroyed these sketchbooks.

-Schiele senior was known to have had an interest in collecting minerals and butterflies and also liked to draw.
+Schiele Sr. was known to have had an interest in collecting minerals and butterflies, and also liked to draw.
 Schiele's family life was however deeply influenced by his father's illness and as the syphilis progressed it left him in a state of mental confusion and would oftentimes cast him into fits of rage.

 When he was 11 years old, Schiele moved to the nearby city of Krems (and later to Klosterneuburg) to attend secondary school.
 To those around him, Schiele was regarded as a strange child.
 Shy and reserved, he did poorly at school except in athletics and drawing, and was usually in classes made up of younger pupils.
 He also displayed a sexual interest in his younger sister Gertrude (who was known as Gerti), and his father once broke down the door of a locked room that Egon and Gerti were in to see what they were doing, only to discover them developing film.
-When he was sixteen he took the twelve-year-old Gerti by train to Trieste without permission and spent a night in a hotel room with her.
+When he was sixteen, he took the twelve-year-old Gerti by train to Trieste without permission and spent a night in a hotel room with her.